 Solution: extend the content app to support pull-through cache

-#7 Updated by email@example.com about 1 year ago
+#7 Updated by email@example.com almost 2 years ago

 An optional association between the Distribution and a Remote seems reasonable.
 I think the fallback prefix is unnecessary and a little confusing.
 Let's just name it: Distribution.remote and document as:

 "The distribution may be optionally associated with a Remote to support Passthru Caching."

 The Passthru Caching concept/feature can be explained in detail elsewhere and linked.